Simon A. Pope

 Amy Johnson Building

-Dr Simon Pope has now been with the department since 2000, first as an undergraduate student on the MEng in Mechanical Systems Engineering.
+Dr Simon Pope has been with the department since 2000, first as an undergraduate student on the MEng in Mechanical Systems Engineering.
 He then undertook a PhD in the Space Systems Group studying methods for the detection and correction of magnetic noise in measurements made by magnetic field experiments onboard spacecraft.
 The results of his work were featured in an article in Nature and led to Dr Pope being made a full co-investigator on the Venus Express mission.
+During this time he also helped identify a new type of collisionless shock never before seen and led work on identifying nonlinear structures in the induced magnetosphere of Venus, which contribute to the atmospheric evolution of the planet.

-Since his PhD, Dr Pope has been a researcher in the BAE Systems Centre for Research in Active Control (CRAC) that was based in the department.
-During this work he uncovered some previously unknown dynamic properties of large machinery rafts that are commonly used in Naval applications.
+Since his PhD, Dr Pope spent a short period of time as a researcher in the BAE Systems Centre for Research in Active Control (CRAC) that was based in the department.
+During this work he started to develop the idea of active mechanical metamaterials (artificial materials with properties not found in nature) and uncovered some previously unknown dynamic properties of large machinery rafts that are commonly used in Naval applications.

 - Research interests

-- Active and passive acoustic/elastic metamaterials (negative valued and tuneable density and/or modulus materials)
+- Active, tuneable and robotic acoustic/elastic/mechanical metamaterials (materials with negative valued and tuneable density and/or elastic modulus and other novel properties).

-- Integration of next and future generation active materials into sound, vibration and fluid flow control
+- Integration of next and future generation active/robotic materials (which often have embedded sensing, actuation and control) into sound, vibration, fluid flow control and other applications.

 - A survey of Venus shock crossings dominated by kinematic relaxation.
 Journal of Geophysical Research: Space Physics, 125(11).